The morning began like any other. Snow Charming was awoken by her husband kissing her on the forehead.

 He turned to one side so there was space enough for Snow to accompany him across the bridge and they started to walk.

-“The bridge foundations look as solid as ever,” Snow noted.
+“The bridge foundations look as solid,” Snow noted.
 “No cracks, no erosion - ”

 “Of course not!”
 Alfie cried.
 “My job is -”